ben-mizel/foresight-project/README.md

 Create a SQLite3 database in database/database.js and export it as a module

 Create and populate the database tables
--patients
--appointments

-Add server routes for required CRUD functionality and test with Postman -GET patients: When the app loads, get all the patients alphabetically by last name, store in state, and display them -POST patients: When I create a patient, add it to the database, and respond with the added row to put at the top of the list in state
+Add server routes and controllers for required CRUD functionality and test with Postman
--GET appointments/:name: When I click a patient, get all of their appointments ordered by start date/time descending, store in state, and display them
--POST appointments/:name When I create an appointment, add it to the database, and respond with the added appointment to put at the proper index in the patient component's state

-Modularize with controllers

 Create stateful and presentational React components to store and display user and application data